 - For years, U.S. News & World Report did not include test-blind schools in its rankings, which may be why so few schools have gone fully test blind.
 For example, Sarah Lawrence College was test blind for several years but switched to test optional in 2012 in order to qualify for a U.S. News & World Report ranking.
-However, now that U.S. News & World Report plans to include test-blind schools in their rankings, more schools may be willing to explore test-blind policies.
+However, now that U.S. News & World Report includes test-blind schools in their rankings, more schools may be willing to explore test-blind policies in the future.

 What does "test optional" mean?